 For example, the advent of streaming platforms like Netflix and Amazon Prime has been a force in the SaaS business model.
 Several years ago, the public was first made aware of these platforms’ existence; since then, it has undergone many changes in product interface, pricing plans, and geographic availability.

 This tells us that the evolving nature of the B2B audience will always factor in your decision-making.
-Whether it’s on traditional marketing or SEO campaigns, monitoring your niche audience and getting as much feedback as possible from your existing customer base is important.
+Whether it’s a traditional SaaS marketing strategy or a solid SEO strategy, monitoring your niche audience and getting as much feedback as possible from your existing customer base is important.

-Aligning SEO strategies with the B2B buying cycle and customer journey
+Aligning SEO strategy with the B2B buying cycle and customer journey

-The B2B buying cycle is not overnight; it might take weeks or months to turn a potential customer into an actual one.
+The B2B buying cycle is not overnight; it might take weeks or months to turn potential customers into actual one.
 You have to re-engage with your potential customers occasionally, a process that will test your patience and creativity.

 However, you can’t be passive and just wait for your SaaS business to acquire new customers.
 You can’t just sit back and let the apple fall off from the tree.
 You need to shake that tree day by day, or when the time comes, climb up and get that apple by yourself.